-2. Conclusion.
-Based on the mathematical model of the work of a local corrosion element, the dependence has been developed that allows calculating the loss of the cross-sectional area of the steel pipeline in the crack of the insulation coating under different conditions of the aggressive solution penetration.
+Based on the mathematical model of the local corrosion element work, the dependence has been developed that allows calculating the loss of the cross-sectional area of the steel pipeline in the insulation coating crack under different conditions of the aggressive solution penetration.
 Dependencies are based on real parameters obtained by a non-destructive method during the structure examination.
 The calculation study of the cross-sectional area relative loss of the steel pipe during its corrosion in the crack of the insulating coating showed that direct corrosion tests are compliant with the current values of the macro-galvanic couples.

 The developed dependencies of the pipeline cross- section area losses make it possible to plan rationally the repair work, to predict the real terms of the structure work, to review the operation mode, etc. The obtained results allow us to more reliably estimate the bearing capacity of cracked structures operating in aggressive media conditions.